 The Local Church

-The Bishop of Parramatta has a responsibility to nourish and sustain the faith of all within his diocese.
+The Bishop of Parramatta has a responsibility to nourish and sustain the faith of all within the diocese.

 Much of this is carried out through the work of the local parish.
-Our parish of St Anthony's, Toongabbie, is led by our parish administrator Fr Joe Manjaly.
+Our parish of St Anthony of Padua, Toongabbie, is led by our parish priest, Fr Joby Kadambattu.
 Our school is part of the evangelising and missionary work of St Anthony's Parish and the Diocese of Parramatta.

 The Catholic School

 At St Anthony’s, we believe that Religious Education begins at our birth and continues throughout our lives.
 Religious Education helps us and our children reflect upon ourselves, our world and our God, in the context of our personal life experiences, the Sacred Scriptures and the Church and its traditions.